 Many job hunters try to twist their freelancing into a full-time position on their CV, but there's no benefit to this.
 Freelancing is just as credible a way of working as being in an office, but it has to be formatted correctly on a CV to show a potential employer what a great catch you really are.
 These are the ways you can do just that.

 List your freelancing as a position of employment

-Whether your most recent role can be considered self-employed or your side-hustle is freelancing, list this experience as a position of employment the same way as any other in-house role.
+Whether your most recent role can be considered self-employed or your side-hustle is freelancing, highlight this experience as a position of employment the same way as any other in-house role.

-Include the dates of your self-employment and your title.
-Choosing 'consultant', 'contractor' or 'freelancer' combined with your niche or skill is the most appropriate way to structure your title.
-For example: 'Freelancer Writer' or 'SEO Consultant'.
+Include the dates of your self-employment and your job title.
+Choosing "consultant," "contractor" or "freelance" combined with your niche or skill is the most appropriate way to structure your title.
+For example: "Freelance Writer" or "SEO Consultant."
 Then write a short blurb under the dates and title that explains the type of work that you do.
-This helps set the scene for the recruiter.
+This helps to set the scene for the recruiter.

-If you have turned your self-employment into a limited business, you can also add your business name to your CV.
+If you've turned your self-employment into a limited business, you can also add your business name to your CV.

 Choose your impressive projects and clients

 Once you've ironed out the overarching details, it's time to get to the nitty-gritty.
 There are a couple of ways to do this.